NETWAYS/foreman-training/plugins/08_openscap.md

 The Foreman plugin requires the datastream files which have "ds" in their name.
 You can upload them via "Hosts > SCAP content" and name it "Centos-7".

-Content files are avaiable now so navigate to "Hosts > Policies" to create a "New Compliance Policy".
+Content files are avaiable now so navigate to "Hosts > Policies" to create a "New Policy".
 Name it "Centos-7-Common", choose SCAP Content "Centos-7" and XCCDF Profile "Common Profile for General-Purpose System", schedule it "Weekly" on "Sunday" and assign it to Hostgroup "SCAP".